dacerron/GeometryRancher/README.md

 This game is based on biology's [Punnet square](https://en.wikipedia.org/wiki/Punnett_square).
 It is an interactive shape sandbox where polyhedrons have different weighted rarities.
 It is an educational, tongue-in-cheek play on popular farming simulation and gacha games encouraging users to find rare combinations of geometric features.

 As a Geometry Rancher, your goal is to breed a Legendary version of each of the polyhedrons, relying on combining the right shapes together and hitting the mutation chance.

+## How to run
+Unzip GeometryRancher.zip to your directory of choice on a Windows computer, and open the included .exe file.
+Make sure to keep it in this folder and don't move the .exe out.
+If you wish to edit the starting inventory, edit the inventory.json file as instructed below.

 ## Features